SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 use case the producer should do appropriate error handling e.g. storing unprocessed messages in a queue until the broker is available again.
 If no error handling is done you might be better off not disabling the health check.

+Disabling the internal health check registers an external health check for monitoring purposes and to determine the fitness of the service.
+The connection to the broker can be monitored through Prometheus metrics without impacting the health of the service.

 ### Security Settings

 There are different configuration options to connect to a Kafka Broker.